-Contact with any host prior to Placement week is strongly discouraged.
-It is important that no finalist has an advantage (or even a perceived advantage) over other finalists; conversely, hosts should be on a level playing field as well.
+Contact with any host prior to Placement week is strongly discouraged and can be grounds for dismissal from the fellowship program.
+It is important that no finalist has an advantage (or even a perceived advantage) over other finalists.
+Conversely, hosts should be on a level playing field as well.
 This can happen, even innocently, if hosts and finalists are in discussions prior to Placement Week.
-If you need general information about a host (i.e. location, phone #, email, etc.), I can help you with that.
+Finalists will receive information on Host location and contact information during Placement Week introductions.

 8. Should I bring my resume to each of my interviews during Placement Week?
 How about my goal statements, etc.?

 There is no need to bring any part of your application package to your interviews during Placement Week.
-I have all of your application packages on file and Hosts will have access to your application package via a password-protected website.
+Hosts will have portions of your application packages on file via a password-protected website.
 It is their responsibility to have your application package on hand as a resource for your interviews.
 We encourage you to review your personal statement - it will have been months since you wrote it, but Host offices are viewing it for the first time.

 9. What if I have updated information that isn't on my resume that I want to convey to hosts?